 The completion of whole genome sequence of rice (Oryza sativa) has significantly accelerated functional genomics studies.
 Despite this progress, rate of gene function annotation is very low compared with the total number of genes estimated in the rice genome.
 One limitation to progress is the presence of functional redundancy among members of the same rice gene family, which covers 51.6 % of all non-transposable element-encoding genes.
 There remain a significant portion or rice genes that are not functionally redundant, as reflected in the recovery of loss-of-function mutants.

 To provide a systematic view of rice TFs, we have constructed a phylogenomic database, RTFDB that integrates multiple data types available in public databases including the structural features, orthologous relationships, availability of mutants and gene expression patterns for each TF family in a phylogenomic context.
-The integrating heatmap of the expression profiles to the phylogenic tree is effective in estimating the functional redundancy or dominancy among closely linked members in the same family.
+The integrating heatmap of the expression profiles to the phylogenic tree is effective in estimating the functional redundancy or dominancy among closely linked members in the TF family.